IBM/pde-deep-learning/README.md

 Check the header of each file for more detail.

+## Thank you!

 Thank you for your interest in this project!
-Don't hesitate to contact us if you have any questions, concerns, or comments.
+Don't hesitate to contact us if you have any questions, comments, or concerns.